What are the current regulations on farming insects in the UK?

 Introduction

-Who regulates the UK insect farming industry?
+Who regulates the insect farming industry?

 Key regulatory bodies include:

-• The Department for Environment, Food & Rural Affairs (DEFRA) is the central government department.
+• The Department for Environment, Food and Rural Affairs (DEFRA) is the central government department.
 It is responsible for broader agricultural and environmental regulations, including waste management and the sustainability aspects of insect farming.

-• Trading Standards ensure compliance with food labelling, feed safety, and consumer protection laws.
+• Trading Standards ensure compliance with food labelling, feed safety and consumer protection laws.

-• The Health and Safety Executive (HSE) oversees workplace safety, particularly regarding biosecurity, pest control, and handling of organic waste.
+• The Health and Safety Executive (HSE) oversees workplace safety, particularly regarding biosecurity, pest control and handling of organic waste.

 What insect species can I farm in the UK?